Beauty and blisters: The great shoe debate at RBC Heritage

 A few blisters later, the women who decided to wear stylish heels or sandals one day, were sporting tennis shoes the next.

-Wearing tennis shoes on Saturday was an easy choice then, she said.
+Wearing tennis shoes the following day was an easy choice then, Stutts said.

 After making my way around the back area of the course for nearly an hour, I noticed a trend — no one was wearing heels.

 Surely I hadn’t imagined spotting this footwear choice earlier in the day, so where were they?